 - Will release to the EC and then to the community in the not so distant future

-AR nted that in this renegotiation phase they were trying to incorporate community feedback, and asked what happens later, i.e. what input would the community have once the SLA is negotiated.
+AR noted that in this renegotiation phase they were trying to incorporate community feedback, and asked what happens later, i.e. what input would the community have once the SLA is negotiated.

-MA replied that everybody wants to make it as transparent as possible; that it may be difficult to have real-time updates, but that they want to make sure that the community is aware of the negotiations that are going on.
-If any feedback is required, it will be requested.
-He said the intent was to be as consistent and faithful to the overarching principles as possible, and if there are any differences the community would be informed.
+MA replied that it may be difficult to have real-time updates, but that they want to make sure that the community is aware of the negotiations that are going on.

-NN said at the meeting between the ICANN board and the ASO, she’d told the board they appreciated that the ICANN board had provided their comments through the IANA XFER list and that they were quite confident in the outcome.
-NN suggested taking the following that, since CRISP invited the ICANN board to provide their comments in public, and since they haven’t flagged anything major, CRISP can probably expect they won’t flagging anything contrary to the principles at this point.
+NN suggested since CRISP invited the ICANN board to provide their comments in public, and since they haven’t flagged anything major, CRISP can probably expect they won’t flagging anything contrary to the principles at this point.

-PR supported what MA had said, noting that it was the line that had been discussed in the RIRs and the NRO EC.
-He noted that nobody could really believe the community will be involved in every single step of the process and that there is a question of trust involved.
-In his opinion, there needs to be some kind of feedback to the community so they know that everything is going well.
+PR noted that nobody could really believe the community will be involved in every single step of the process and that there is a question of trust involved.

 e.
 Any other discussions in global/regional community